 In 2012 alone, there were over 200,000 foreclosure in California.
 Riverside and San Bernardino counties have the highest foreclosure rates in the state.
 The CA Homeowners Bill of Rights gives power to homeowners across Southern California and may help you prevent your foreclosure.
 This new bill ensures fairness and transparency throughout the foreclosure process.

 Know your rights.
-If you fee like you are being violated, or would like some more information, please contact Atlantis Law LLP.
+If you fee like you are being violated, or would like some more information, please contact Atlantis Law Firm.
 We will help you stay in your home.